 Set It And Forget It!
 How to Make Apple Cinnamon Rolls in the Slow Cooker

 1. Prepare the first layer.
-Slice each cinnamon roll into quarters, and arrange half of them in a single layer in the bottom of a slow cooker greased with cooking oil spray or butter.
+Slice each cinnamon roll into quarters.
+Arrange half of the pieces in a single layer in the bottom of a slow cooker greased with cooking oil spray or butter.

 2. Continue to layer.
 Sprinkle the apples on top followed by the remaining pieces of dough.

 3. Whisk.
-Add the eggs, heavy cream, cinnamon, and vanilla extract to a large measuring cup, and whisk until smooth.
+Add the eggs, heavy cream, cinnamon, and vanilla extract to a large measuring cup or small bowl, and whisk until smooth.
 Pour the custard mixture over the cinnamon rolls, coating them evenly, and add the condensed milk.

 4. Bake.
 Cover the slow cooker, and “bake” the cinnamon rolls until they’re golden brown and fluffy and the custard has set.